Józef Szczepański: Biography

 During the Warsaw Uprising he was a squad leader in the Battalion Parasol (mostly composed of youths, many of them from Szare Szeregi underground scouting).
 He took command of the entire unit after its previous commander was killed.
 Wounded on the same day (1 September) in Warsaw Old Town, he was evacuated by his soldiers to Warszawa-Śródmieście but would die on 10 September.

 Recipient of the Cross of Valour (twice), and the Virtuti Militari (5th class, posthumously).

 Poetry

-Many of Szczepański's poems became popular in occupied Warsaw, particularly as he used them to chronicle the fights of the Battalion Parasol; some were made into songs.
+Many of Szczepański's poems became popular in occupied Warsaw, particularly as he used them to chronicle the fights of the 'Parasol' Battalion; some were made into songs.
 Many were however destroyed during the Uprising; less than 20 survive to this day.
 His poetry, particularly his poem Red plague, was also one of the things that inspired Polish Oscar-winning film director, Andrzej Wajda, to create the movie Kanał.
 The poem, which described the failed hopes of Warsaw insurgents that the Red Army would save them, was banned in the People's Republic of Poland due to its anti-Soviet context; during the Joseph Stalin era the very possession of it was punishable by imprisonment.

 He is counted among the Generation of Columbuses - generation of Polish artists whose lives were dramatically impacted by the Second World War.